Here, we'll debunk 7 of the most common myths about AI app development you might find out in the wild.

 Direct AI integration

-Directly integrating AI into your software product is the go-to way to improve it.
+Directly integrating AI into your app is the go-to way to improve it.

-By doing this, the AI features become a core part of your software product.
+By doing this, the AI features become a core part of your app.

-And you don’t need to rely on third-party services and platforms to support your product’s AI functionalities.
+And you don’t need to rely on third-party services and platforms to support your AI functionalities.

 It’s becoming more common, too.